eshasadia/ComputationalPathologyTask/README.md

  7. Weakly Supervised Learning for Identification of Prostate Cancer.

 ## Conferences:
-•	Medical Image Computing and Computer Assisted Intervention \n
+•  	Medical Image Computing and Computer Assisted Intervention
 •	  IEEE International Symposium on Biomedical Imaging  \n
 •	ACM Symposium on Applied Computing  \n
 •	Annual International Conference of the IEEE Engineering in Medicine and Biology Society \n
 •	International Workshop on Machine Learning in Medical Imaging  \n